andrewtobilko/spring-utils/README.md

         * `ConfigurableBeanFactory#registerCustomEditor()` [is not recommended]
         * using a special bean factory post-processor `CustomEditorConfigurer` with a `ApplicationContext` [more convenient]
         * creating a custom `PropertyEditorRegistrar` (if you need to use the same set of property editors in several different situations)

-*Best validation practices*

-* encapsulate the validation logic for each nested class of object in its own `Validator` implementation
-* inject validators for a `rich` class
-* validate all `Validator` instances in a constructor

 **Spring Type Conversion**